sail-sg/oat/k8s/README.md

     # other flags...
 ```

-You could repeat step 2 to create many instances, which in turn supports running many experiments (step 3) in parallel.
+You could repeat step 2 to create as many instances as you want, which in turn supports running many experiments (step 3) in parallel.